escalab/TensorCV/README.md

 # TensorCV
-This repo conatins artifacts of the TensorCV project.
+This repo contains artifacts of the TensorCV project.

 # Environment
 ```